Christopher Tickell: Military career

 Tickell was commissioned into the Royal Engineers in December 1983.
 After deployments as a squadron commander in Bosnia and Kosovo, he became commanding officer of 23 Engineer Regiment (Air Assault) in 2003 and in that role took part in the invasion of Iraq.
 He went on to be a staff officer in the Directorate of Training in May 2005 and commander of 8 Force Engineer Brigade in November 2007 and in that role was deployed to Afghanistan.

-He became Director of the Army Division at the Joint Services Command and Staff College in December 2009, Director-General of the Army Recruiting and Training Division in August 2013, and Director Capability in November 2016.
+He became Director of the Army Division at the Joint Services Command and Staff College in December 2009, General Officer Commanding of the Army Recruiting and Training Division in August 2013, and Director Capability in November 2016.
 Tickell was promoted to lieutenant general on 12 August 2019 and assumed the duties of Deputy Chief of the General Staff that same date.
-He stepped down from this position in August 2022, and retired from the army on 27 December 2022.
+He stepped down from this position in August 2022, and retired from the Army on 27 December 2022.
+He was appointed Chief Royal Engineer on 1 January 2024.

-He was appointed Knight Commander of the Order of the British Empire (KBE) in the 2021 Birthday Honours.